 Generating Geocoded Data Sets and Maps from Street Addresses

 If you have a large set of street addresses, finding geo-location data could be time consuming, if not tedious.
-GPS Visualizer is a free tool that can generate tablular data as well as maps from GIS coordinates, addresses, travel routes, and a number of digital sources.
+GPS Visualizer and Geocodio are free tools that can generate tabular data as well as maps from GIS coordinates, addresses, travel routes, and a number of digital sources.
+In addition, the Social Explorer platform features a new geo-coder that transforms addresses into geographic coordinates.

 - You can use your iPhone to collect geographic locations during your field research at your fieldsites where there is a GPS signal.
 Open the Compass app and your current geo-coordinates will appear on the bottom (your elevation appears beneath).
 Tap and hold on the latitude and longitude line, and select copy.